Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_structural_analyzer.rst

 SPM Rotor Structural Analyzer
 ##############################

-This page describes how the structural performance of a surface-mounted permanent magnet (SPM) rotor is evaluated using the eMach code base.
-A detailed description of the math and physics for this problem can be found in `this paper <https://ieeexplore.ieee.org/document/9595523>`_.
+This analyzer determines the stress in a surface-mounted permanent magnet (SPM) rotor with a retaining sleeve.

 Model Background
 ****************

-The SPM rotor can be modeled as a series of concentric cylinders as shown in the figure below.
-In this case, the rotor is assumed to have four regions of varying material: a shaft, rotor back iron, magnets, and a sleeve.
+The analyzer models the SPM rotor as a series of concentric cylinders, shown in the figure below.
+The rotor is assumed to have four regions of varying material: a shaft, rotor back iron, magnets, and a sleeve.
 The sleeve is designed with an undersized fit in order to provide the compressive force on the rotor.

 .. figure:: ./Images/RotorConfig.svg
    :alt: Trial1